 About the session

-A panel, comprising paper author Hans Fredrik Sunde, Norwegian Institute of Public Health, an independent expert, a lived experience perspective, will discuss the research and its implications with information scientist Douglas Badenoch.
+A panel, comprising paper author Hans Fredrik Sunde, Norwegian Institute of Public Health, Dr. Max Davie consultant community paediatrician, working in Lambeth as part of Evelina London Community services, and lived experience perspective from Anita Salimi, will discuss the research and its implications with information scientist Douglas Badenoch.
 This discussion will be facilitated by Andre Tomlin (@Mental_Elf), and Elisavet Palaiolgou, KCL, will be co-ordinating the questions.

 ACAMH’s vision is to be ‘Sharing best evidence, improving practice’, to this end in December 2020 we launched ‘CAMHS around the Campfire’, a free virtual journal club, run in conjunction with André Tomlin.
 We use #CAMHScampfire on Twitter to amplify the discussion.